ZhenlongYuan/ZhenlongYuan.github.io2/_pages/about.md

 # 🔥 News
 - *2024.12*: &nbsp;🎉🎉 Four of my papers got accepted by AAAI2025!!
-- *2024.5*: &nbsp;🎉🎉 One of my papers got accepted by Pattern Recpgnition!!
+- *2024.5*: &nbsp;🎉🎉 One of my papers got accepted by Pattern Recognition!!
 - *2023.12*: &nbsp;🎉🎉 Four of my papers got accepted by AAAI2024!!

 # 📝 Publications